leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

 ```

 - `<language>`: A language as defined [previously](languages).
 - `#:domain`: A contract pattern for the inputs and outputs of the reduction relation.
-The contract is verified and an error may be raised when the reduction relation is applied.
+The contract is verified and an error may be raised if the reduction relation is applied with an invalid input or produces an invalid output.
 - `(--> <pattern> <template> <name>)`: A reduction relation clause.
 - `<pattern>`: A pattern for the input.
 - `<template>`: A template for the output.